 Event Details - The Event Details report is available for personal, unique, anonymous, and blind tracking jobs.
 This report displays a table that lists the report type, lists the time period of the report, allows for the selection of encoding for downloading the data, and allows for the selection of the time zone to reference the downloaded data.
-Click the download link to download the raw data to a local drive.
-Raw data can be used in Microsoft Excel or third-party statistical analysis software to create detailed reports.
 For more information on event details reports, see Section 13.10 Event Details Report.